DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/15 Customize Column Headers.md

 ---

 DataGrid column headers are attached to columns.
-To keep headers fixed/sticky during page scrolling, adjust the DataGrid's stylesheet.
+To make headers fixed/sticky during page scrolling, adjust the DataGrid's stylesheet.
 Add the following attributes to the `.dx-datagrid-headers` CSS class:

     <!--CSS-->
     .dx-datagrid .dx-datagrid-headers{